huggingface/blog/community-datasets.md

 - Over 346 people contributed rankings
 - Over 11,000 prompt ratings

+See the [progress dashboard](https://huggingface.co/spaces/DIBT/prompt-collective-dashboard) for the latest stats!

 This resulted in the release of `10k-prompts-rated`, a dataset consisting of 10,000 prompts with preference rankings for the quality of the prompt.
 We want to enable many more projects like this!

 In this post, we’ll discuss why we think it’s essential for the community to collaborate on building datasets and share an invitation to join the first cohort of communities [Argilla](https://argilla.io/) and Hugging Face will support to develop better datasets together!